-Lower Hammond is made up of mostly single family lots that are primarily a standard size and shape.
-The Hammond Cedar Mill is also located in Precinct 3 and covers close to 1⁄4 of the area.
+Lower Hammond is made up of mostly single family lots that range in size from approximately $560m^2$ to over $890m^2$.
+The Hammond Cedar Mill is also located in Precinct 3 and covers close to 25% of the area.
 Housing in this Precinct has been constructed over several decades resulting in an eclectic style, size, and lot layout.
 The older homes, constructed prior to the 1980's, tend to be more modest with a smaller footprint and more open space is the result.
 Homes constructed during and after the 1980's tend to have a larger footprint and smaller front and rear yards.

-Undeveloped and open right of ways used by pedestrians with vegetated drainage canals help provide a sense of rural openness from the street.
+Undeveloped and open rights of way with vegetated drainage canals help provide a sense of rural openness from the street.
+Pedestrians have established informal pathways along the drainage canals.

 Several sites have older small homes with generous setbacks that contribute to the greenspace and open feel.
 Although Lower Hammond was established at the same time as Upper Hammond, it does not have the same abundance of mature trees.
 This is likely due to its lower elevation and drainage issues.
 Wharf Street serves both as a road and dyke for the floodplain area.
-The street has homes on both sides and while the homes on the Fraser River side have spectacular views, they do not benefit from the flood protection the dyke provides.
+Single-family homes are located on both sides of Wharf Street and while the homes on the Fraser River side have spectacular views, they do not benefit from the flood protection the dyke provides.